Function on column in conditions

 Detection

-Section titled “Detection”Query Doctor flags this nudge when it finds a function call in a WHERE clause whose arguments include a column reference.
-The nudge marker in the formatted SQL view points to the function call.
+Section titled “Detection”Query Doctor flags this nudge when it finds a function call, COALESCE expression, or type cast (CAST(col AS type) / col::type) in a WHERE clause or JOIN … ON condition whose arguments include a column reference.
+The nudge marker points to the function call or cast.